-The Government of India has inserted Section 115BAA in the Income Tax Act, 1961, which provides domestic companies an option to pay Corporate Tax at reduced rate effective April 1, 2019, subject to certain conditions.
-The Group has adopted the option of reduced rate and accordingly, opening net deferred tax liability as on January 1, 2020 amounting to ₹179.57 Crore has been reversed (net of reversal of deferred tax assets of ₹10.04 Crore in Other Comprehensive Income) during the year ended December 31, 2020.
+- The Group follows calendar year as financial year, therefore applicable statutory income tax rate is weighted average rate.
+The tax rate used for reconciliation above is the rate effective April 01, 2019, subject to certain conditions.
+During the previous year ended December 31, 2020, the Group has adopted the option of reduced rate and The Government of India has inserted Section 115BAA in the Income Tax Act, 1961, which provides domestic companies an option to pay Corporate Tax at reduced corporate tax rate payable by corporate entities in India on taxable profits under Indian tax law. - accordingly, opening net deferred tax liability as on January 01, 2020 amounting to ₹1.79.57 Crore was reversed (net of reversal of deferred tax assets of ₹10.04 Crore in Other Comprehensive Income).
+9